ylify/VEHoP/README.md

 Input
 -
-a folder (default 'raw' if not specified by -i) containing sequences.
+a folder (must be in the working directory, default: raw) containing sequences.
 We define the rule of three sources with specific suffixes.

     1) genomic fasta: species_name.genomic.fasta
     2) transcripts: species_name.transcript.fasta